-This information can stored up to several years.
+This information can be stored in the access system up to several years.

-5. Terminating Access is Simple.
-In the past when traditional lock and key system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be rekeyed to prevent any unauthorized access.
+In the past when traditional door lock and key card system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be re-keyed to prevent any unauthorized entry.

 With proximity cards, the process is simplified.
 An authorized person just needs to access the credentials record and it is just a matter of deactivating a card.
 It works the same way, too, when a new hire comes onboard.
 The credentials record just need to be accessed to add a card.

-Often, as an added security measure, companies choose to pair access control systems with video surveillance to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
+Often, as an added security measure, hotels and companies choose to pair key card door lock or access control system with video surveillance cameras to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
 Once access is initiated, video surveillance is activated in the particular door being accessed and it becomes easy to verify if the person is authorized to enter or not.

-Many businesses choose key card access control systems to secure their facilities because of the convenience they afford.
+Many businesses choose key card access control system to secure their facilities because of the convenience they afford.
 More importantly, they offer peace of mind because of many added security features.

 Action 1st Loss Prevention offers a whole range of smart door locks for hotels and other businesses.
 Our hotel door lock